matsunosan/flying-drone-visual-detection-system/README.md

 *A real-time object detection and classification system for UAVs (Unmanned Aerial Vehicles), designed for military and surveillance applications.*

 ## **Project Overview**
 The **Flying Drone Visual Detection System** is a computer vision-based system that enables UAVs to detect, classify, and differentiate between various objects in real-time.
-The system is built using deep learning models, integrated with ROS (Robot Operating System), and tested in both simulation and real-world environments.
+The system is built using deep learning models, integrated with ROS (Robot Operating System), and tested in simulation environment.

 ## Prerequisites
 - Ubuntu